acenet-arc/cloud_from_a_to_z/_episodes/07-day1-create-a-web-server.md

 > ## Creating Your First Custom Web Page
 >
 > The default Ubuntu web page is located in `/var/www/html/index.htm`.
-For the purposes of this challenge, you can choose to either modify this file as you wish or simply replace it with your own **html** file.
+For the purposes of this challenge, you can choose to either modify this file as you wish or simply replace it with your own **index.html** file.
 >
 > Once you save your final version navigate back to your web page and refresh your web browser to view the changes.
 {: .challenge}